Prime Tuples and Siegel Zeros: Bounds for

-in order for there to exist infinitely many $\rho+1$-tuples.
+Let $M_k$ be as defined in (\ref{Mk}).
+In order to prove that there exist infinitely many $\rho+1$-tuples, it will then suffice to show that

 The work of Friedlander and Iwaniec allows any Moreover, since we can choose $L$ to be as large as we like, we can similarly choose epsilon to be as small as we like.
 So we will require

 From the work of Maynard and Tao \cite{Ma}, it is known that

 Polymath 8b \cite{Po} improved this bound to

 for some constant $C$.